 4:30 PM offers rest and quiet or social time within the cabin.
-Evening commences with Vespers (or another evening church service) at 6:15 PM where camper/staff participation is not only encouraged but gracefully served, and at 7 PM we have dinner.
+Evening commences with Vespers (or another evening church service) at 6:00 PM where camper/staff participation is not only encouraged but gracefully served, and at 6:45 PM we have dinner.

-Each evening at 8 PM, the campers are entertained and involved in a wide variety of programs such as serenade night, skit night, talent night, and much more.
+Each evening at 7:30 PM, the campers are entertained and involved in a wide variety of programs such as serenade night, carnival night, talent show, and much more.

 Following evening program, cabin time allows for unwinding and unanswered questions for individual cabins.
-Contemporary moral issues may be addressed in older cabins while younger cabins are getting needed rest.
+Contemporary moral issues may be addressed in older cabins by a session priest or another speaker while younger cabins are getting needed rest.